Eat.Drink.Pure

 Is teriyaki sauce gluten-free?

-Most teriyaki sauces found commercially are not gluten-free.
-They contain soy sauce which is made with wheat.
+Most commercially available teriyaki sauces are not gluten-free.
+They contain soy sauce, which is made with wheat.

 Does all teriyaki sauce have soy sauce?

-Yes unless otherwise stated.
-It is important to read labels and only buy ones that specifically state that they are gluten-free.
+Yes, unless otherwise stated.
+It is essential to read labels and buy only those that specifically state they are gluten-free.

 How to use this gluten-free teriyaki sauce

-• Make my Gluten Free Teriyaki Chicken.
+• Make the chicken nuggets as in my Gluten Free Teriyaki Chicken recipe.
 Sear the chicken and add about 3/4 cup of the sauce.
 Stir-fry and serve with rice.

-• Add it to other proteins like salmon, shrimp, or beef (cookbook recipe).
+• Add it to other proteins such as salmon, shrimp, or beef (see cookbook recipe).

 • You can also use this as a dip or thin it out with water and use it as a dressing atop salads!